Your Guide to a Weekend in the Hamptons

 Where Are the Hamptons?

-Situated on Long Island’s South Fork, the Hamptons are a collection of several charming towns, including East Hampton, Southampton, West Hampton, and Bridgehampton.
-Each offers its own unique blend of charm and relaxation, making it the perfect destination for a weekend escape.
+Situated on Long Island’s South Fork, the Hamptons are a collection of several charming towns, including East Hampton, Southampton, Westhampton, and Bridgehampton.
+Known for beaches, farmers markets, and chic summer style, they’re the perfect destination for a long weekend getaway from NYC.

 Getting to the Hamptons from NYC can be a breeze, or it might turn into a bit of an adventure, depending on the season and time of day.
-Here’s a quick rundown by mode of transportation:
+Here’s how I recommend getting out east, whether you’re leaving from the city or flying in.

-By Car: For maximum flexibility, driving a car is the way to go.
-Hop on the Long Island Expressway (I-495), take exit 70, and follow the signs for Route 27 East.
+• By Car: The most flexible option.
+From NYC, take the LIE (I-495) to Route 27 East.
 If you live in the city and don’t have a car, I highly recommend renting through Turo.
 We’ve had really great experiences renting with them!

-By Train: Opting for a weekday escape (Monday to Thursday) typically means smoother traffic and better chances for snagging accommodations and restaurant reservations.
-If you’re in the mood for a more laid-back journey, the Long Island Rail Road (LIRR) offers direct service from Penn Station to various Hamptons spots.
-The trip usually clocks in at around 2-3 hours.
+• By Train: The Long Island Rail Road (LIRR) offers service to East Hampton, Southampton, and Montauk.
+Trains from Penn Station take 2–3 hours.
 You can hop off and on at stops like East Hampton, Southampton, and Montauk.

 Weekdays: For smoother traffic and better chances of snagging accommodations and restaurant reservations, opt for a weekday escape (Monday to Thursday).